• Free shipping on all orders

 What Are Maltese Tear Stains?

 Maltese tear stains are discolorations under a Maltese dog’s eyes caused by tear overflow.
-Tears on your dog’s skin lead to bacterial growth, which stains the dog’s fur.
+Tears on your dog’s skin can lead to bacterial growth, which stains the dog’s fur.

 The breed’s facial anatomy and poor tear drainage make it susceptible to tear stains.
 In most cases, tear stains are only a cosmetic problem and do not cause health issues in your pet.
 But a Maltese with this issue might need regular grooming since tear stains can be unsightly.